Short-stay visas for the Schengen area

 It is very important to show your social-economic ties to your country of origin to prove that you will return, for example:

-- documentation that shows that you are enrollment at a school;
+- documentation that shows that you are enrolled at a school

-- proof that you family (children) are in your home country;
+- proof that your family (children) are in your home country

 - Where and when can I start applying?

-You need to submit and application in person at an embassy, consulate or the external service provider*.
+You need to submit an application in person at an embassy, consulate or external service provider (ESP)*.
 Find out where you can apply for a short-stay Schengen visa here.
 Although embassies, consulates and ESPs take in your application and check whether your dossier is complete, they are not responsible for the decision.
-This decision lies exclusively with the Dutch Ministry of Foreign Affairs, who make use of information-supported decision-making.
+This decision lies exclusively with the Dutch Ministry of Foreign Affairs, which makes use of information-supported decision-making.

 You may apply for their Schengen visa up to 6 months before intended travel.
 The application processing time is 15 calendar days.
 However, in certain cases where further scrutiny of the application is needed, the processing time may increase to a maximum of 45 calendar days.